gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     :height: 250
     :align: right

-..  container:: justify

 The objective of this tutorial is to use GROMACS to perform a molecular simulation, and to calculate the free energy of adsorption of ethanol at a liquid-vapor interface.

-..  container:: justify

 A liquid-vapor slab made of water and ethanol molecules is first equilibrated under ambient conditions.
 Then, umbrella sampling is used to probe the free energy profile of a chosen molecule across the liquid-vapor interface.

 .. include:: ../../non-tutorials/recommand-salt.rst
 .. include:: ../../non-tutorials/needhelp.rst